 The Fresh Food That More and More Cat Behaviorists Recommend

-Tracy Dion, an army veteran, grandmother, and online coach & counselor for cat parents who need help with behavior, nutrition or health issues.
-Tracy shares her top tips & tricks for picking the best food for your cat, making the switch to fresh, and why she's a fan of one fresh meal in particular.
+Tracy Dion, an army veteran, grandmother, and online coach and counselor for cat parents who need help with behavior, nutrition or health issues.
+She shares her top tips and tricks for picking the best food for your cat and why she's a fan of one fresh meal in particular.

 STORY AT-A-GLANCE

-• Today’s Cat Week guest is Tracy Dion, a cat lover who has spent the last two decades helping owners with behavior and nutrition questions through her website and Facebook group
+- Tracy Dion is a cat lover who has spent the last two decades helping owners with behavior and nutrition questions through her website and Facebook group

 Editor's Note: This article is a reprint.
 It was originally published March 05, 2018.

-Celebrating Cat Week with me today is Tracy Dion.
-Tracy is 52, a military veteran, and a grandmother with two lovely little granddaughters.
+Tracy Dion is a 52-year-old a military veteran, and a grandmother with two lovely little granddaughters.

 "Probably like everybody watching, I've adored cats all my life," says Tracy.
 "When I was young, I worked heavily in rescue with all kinds of pets — cats, dogs, birds, reptiles and rabbits.
 It really didn't matter.
 But about two decades ago, I narrowed my focus to just cats.